EanKeen/portable-start/docs/schema.md

 launch: optional
 ```

+If you have a path like `../alfa/.bravo/charlie`, you may want to put a name since the program will make the name something like `.bravo/` instead of `charlie`.
+However, if you have a path like `../alfa/.bravo/charlie.exe`, then the name will properly generate as `charlie` or something. `../alfa/bravo/charlie.exe` should work to `charlie`, though.

 ## `binaries`

 An array of objects that look like the following.
 If name is not included, it will default to whatever is before the forward / backwards slash.